RajidiSahithi/Session_9/README.md

 <pre>
 Syntax:
  A.CoarseDropout(max_holes = 32, max_height=16, max_width=16, min_holes = 1, min_height=16, min_width=16, fill_value=((0.4914, 0.4822, 0.4465)))
- It is similar to cutout
+ It is similar to a cutout

     Args:
         max_holes(int): The maximum number of rectangular regions to be masked. (for CIFAR10 Dataset its 32X32)